-Examples of areas being pursued within the Center for Environmental Health Services, either as discrete projects or as parts of broader scope projects, include:
+Examples of areas being pursued within the Center for Environmental Health Sciences, either as discrete projects or as parts of broader scope projects, include:

 - identification and characterization of targets and effects for toxic chemicals;

 - metabolism of toxicants;

 - development of novel antidotes to nerve agents;

 - biochemical defenses of organisms against toxicity;

 - immunotoxicology of pesticides and drugs of abuse;